Inclusion of Three-body Correction to Relativistic Equation-of-Motion Coupled Cluster Method: The Application to Electron Detachment Problem: Theory and Computational Details

 The molecular-orbital Cholesky vectors provide a compact route to evaluate anti-symmetrized two-electron integrals:

-In this implementation, integrals with three or four external indices (e.g., $\langle ab||ci \rangle$ and $\langle ab||cd \rangle$) are generated on demand rather than constructed or stored explicitly, while all other integrals are built explicitly.
+In the present implementation, integrals with three or four virtual indices (e.g., $\langle ab||ci \rangle$ and $\langle ab||cd \rangle$) are generated on the fly rather than stored explicitly, to reduce memory/storage requirements.
+All other integrals are constructed once and stored.